Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Introduction

 A growing body of literature has focused on developing machine learning architectures for relational representation learning.
-An early example is the Relation Network~\citep{santoro1}, which proposes modeling pairwise relations by applying an MLP to the concatenation of object representations.~\citet{shanahanExplicitlyRelationalNeural} proposed the PrediNet architecture, which aims to learn representations of relations in a manner inspired by predicate logic.
-The ESBN model proposed in~\citep{esbn} is a memory-augmented LSTM network, inspired by ideas from cognitive science, which aims to factor representations into `sensory' and `relational'.
-In this sense, it is similar in spirit to the present work.
-Another related architecture is CoRelNet, proposed in~\citep{kerg2022neural}, which reduces relational learning to modeling a similarity matrix.
+An early example is the Relation Network~\citep{santoro1}, which proposes modeling pairwise relations by applying an MLP to the concatenation of object representations.~\citet{shanahanExplicitlyRelationalNeural} proposed the PrediNet architecture, which learns representations of relations in a manner inspired by predicate logic.~\citet{esbn}'s ESBN is a memory-augmented LSTM network that aims to factor representations into `sensory' and `relational'.
+Another related architecture is CoRelNet~\citep{kerg2022neural}, which reduces relational learning to modeling a similarity matrix.
+More recently,~\citet{altabaaRelationalConvolutionalNetworks2023} tackled the problem of learning representations of hierarchical relations by formalizing a notion of ``relational convolution''.

-The Transformer~\citep{vaswani2017attention} is a common baseline which is compared against in this literature.
-It is shown in these works that explicitly relational architectures outperform the Transformer, sometimes by large margins, on several synthetic discriminative relational tasks~\citep{shanahanExplicitlyRelationalNeural,esbn,kerg2022neural}.
-In the current work, we offer an explanation, arguing that while the Transformer architecture is versatile enough to learn such relational tasks given enough data, it does not support relational reasoning explicitly.
-The Abstractor module extends the Transformer framework by learning representations of relations that are disentangled from extraneous object-level features.
+The Transformer is a common baseline against which other approaches are compared in this literature.
+These works show that explicitly relational architectures outperform the Transformer on several synthetic discriminative relational tasks, sometimes by large margins~\citep{shanahanExplicitlyRelationalNeural,esbn,kerg2022neural,altabaaRelationalConvolutionalNetworks2023}.
+We offer an explanation, arguing that while the Transformer architecture is versatile enough to learn such relational tasks given enough data, it does not support relational representation explicitly and thus can suffer in terms of sample-efficiency.
+The Abstractor extends the Transformer framework by introducing an inductive bias for learning representations of relations that are disentangled from extraneous object-level features.